aston448/ultrawide/README.md

 In the My Test Locations tab you can see all locations available to you.
 You can choose from these where you want your instance of Ultrawide to get Integration and Unit test results.
 It will then pick up results from any files defined for those locations.
 Each user has their own test data so it is possible for different users to view different test outputs against the same design.

 #### Uploading Test Data ####
-When you have run tests on, say, your build server and output the results to a file that file needs to be uploaded to the Ultrawide server.
+When you have run tests on, say, your build server and output the results to a file, that file needs to be uploaded to the Ultrawide server.
 You can do this manually if the build server is a local machine by going to the test location in Ultrawide and uploading the file to it.
 When you do this the defined location file will have a status of uploaded and the upload date/time.
 For a more formal set up the best option is to use the REST API to upload the file.
 See the API section for more details.

 Once new test data has been uploaded to Ultrawide, refreshing the test data in the GUI (Refresh menu) will update the results displayed against the Design.